nbenkler/CS210_Data_Structures/README.md

 ## Assignment_4

 #### Exercise targeted at:
-  +Experimenting with multiple implementations of a single interface.
+  + Experimenting with multiple implementations of a single interface.
-  +Learning how the Java interface keyword works.
+  + Learning how the Java interface keyword works.
-  +Practicing comparing the time complexity of different implementations of the same method interface.
+  + Practicing comparing the time complexity of different implementations of the same method interface.
-  +Practicing expressing those time complexities in Big O notation.
+  + Practicing expressing those time complexities in Big O notation.

 #### Important Files:
   + CarlStack.java  --  interface used by other .java files in assgnment